 Are you covered by OHIP or extended health care benefits?

-We are not covered under OHIP.
-However, the majority of our clients receive partial or full reimbursement for services under their extended health insurance plans.
+Many of our clients do, however, receive partial or full reimbursement for services under their extended health insurance plans.
 Please check your policy carefully to see what coverage it provides for psychological services, the claim procedure, details required on receipts, payment options, and if you need a letter of referral from your physician.
-We also work closely with WSIB, NIHB, the Encompass Program (OPP), which covers psychological services.
+We also work closely with WSIB, NIHB, and the Encompass Program (OPP), which covers psychological services.

 What are the licensing and qualifications of the clinicians?